Austin Ainge: Southern Utah

 After his time at BYU, Ainge went on to serve a stint as an assistant coach for Southern Utah University, where he was responsible for perimeter players, recruiting, player development, video breakdown, and developing game plans.
 There, he worked under former Phoenix Suns assistant and BYU coach Roger Reid.

 Boston Celtics

 On July 21, 2009, Ainge was named the first head coach of the Maine Red Claws, an expansion team in the NBA Development League.

 In May 2011, Ainge was named Director of Player Personnel for the Boston Celtics.
 Previously, Ainge performed scouting duties for the Celtics organization.
 As a part of this position, he worked with Celtics rookies J.R.
 Giddens and Bill Walker while they were on assignment with the Utah Flash of the NBA Development League.

 Utah Jazz

 On June 2, 2025, the Utah Jazz hired Ainge away from the Celtics to serve as the team's president of basketball operations.

 Personal life

-Austin is the son of former Boston Celtics player and former Boston Celtics President of Basketball Operations, Danny Ainge.
+Austin is the son of former NBA player Danny Ainge.
 Ainge and his wife, Cora, have three children: Dre, Fin, and Otto.